Get in touch

 Our Varieties:

 Seeing as our varieties are fairly old you won't find some of these around any more...
 Not because they aren't fantastic but that new varieties are bred to be high yielding and not so much for taste so we may be bias but ours are seriously fine flavoursome Bluebs....
-Come and try then for yourself!
+Come and try them for yourself!

 Sharper to Sweeter as you go down - however you'll only know if you come and pick some :)